 - Age of each spouse

-If you are 55 years old, suffering from poor health, you were the primary caregiver of the children and never returned to the paid workforce, whereas your spouse earns $100,000 per year, you would have a right to spousal support.
+If you are 55 years old, suffering from poor health, you were the primary caregiver of the children and didn't return to the paid workforce, whereas your spouse earns $100,000 per year, you would have a right to spousal support.

-These are obvious examples of when spousal support is owed and when it is not owed.
+These are obvious examples of when someone owes or does not owe spousal support.
 The vast majority of cases lay somewhere in between the two examples described above.
 Our Newmarket divorce lawyers can advise you as to whether you are entitled to spousal support.

-If there is an entitlement, the next question is the amount of spousal support to be paid.
-The Spousal Support Advisory Guidelines (SSAG) is helpful in determining the range of spousal support to be awarded.
-The SSAG is a series of complicated formulas that predict the likely outcome of an application to court for spousal support.
-The SSAG are not legally binding because they are not included in legislation.
-They are simply a tool used to predict what a judge might do.
+If there is an entitlement, the next question is the amount of spousal support.
+The Spousal Support Advisory Guidelines (SSAG) are helpful in determining the range of possible awarded spousal support.
+The SSAG is a series of complicated formulas that predict the likely outcome of an application to the court for spousal support.
+The SSAG is not legally binding legislation that does not include them.
+They are simply a tool to help predict what a judge might do.
 In most cases, judges follow the SSAG.

-Our offices are equipped with programs that can help determine the range of spousal support according to the SSAG.
-We can help you understand whether there is an entitlement to spousal support, and if so, the amount and duration of spousal support when you meet with one of our lawyers for a consultation.
+Our offices have programs that can help determine the range of spousal support according to the SSAG.
+We can help you understand whether there is an entitlement to spousal support.
+As well as, the amount and duration of spousal support when you meet with one of our lawyers for a consultation.

 Ten important facts about Spousal Support:

-- Before determining the amount of spousal support to be paid, first determine the amount of child support.
+- Before determining the amount of spousal support, first, determine the amount of child support.

-- Spousal support that is paid monthly is tax deductible for the person paying it and the recipient must pay taxes on it as if it was income.
+- Monthly spousal support payments are tax deductible for the person paying it and the recipient must pay taxes on it as if it was income.

 - A lump sum of spousal support can be paid instead of monthly payments.

-- Lump sum payments of spousal support are not tax deductible so this needs to be taken into consideration when determining the amount.
-Generally, spousal support is paid somewhere between 1 year for every 2 years of relationship to a maximum of 1 year for every 1 year of relationship.
-So, depending on your circumstances, if you have been married 10 years you might receive spousal support for between 5 to 10 years.
+- Lump sum payments of spousal support are not tax deductible.
+So, this needs to be taken into consideration when determining the amount.
+Generally, spousal support is paid somewhere between 1 year for every 2 years of relationship to a maximum of 1 year for every 1 year of the relationship.
+So, depending on your circumstances, if you had a marriage of 10 years you might receive spousal support for between 5 to 10 years.

-- If you have been married for more than 20 years, the potential for spousal support will always exist.
+- If you had a marriage of more than 20 years, the potential for spousal support will always exist.

 - If the recipient’s age plus the years of marriage exceed 65, then spousal support may be payable forever.